-101541.1 Advanced Topics in Psychology Developmental Psychopathology
+101541.1 Advanced Topics in Psychology 100530.2 Developmental Psychopathology

-Graduate Diploma in Counselling
+Graduate Certificate in Counselling

 Students enrolled in previous versions should discuss their course progression with their Course Advisor.
-This version applies to students whose commencement year for this course is 2010 or later.
+This version applies to students whose commencement year for this course is 2011 or later.

 Counselling is a cross-disciplinary pathway into a career in helping human beings in distress.
-In counselling, clients learn self-knowledge and become able to change through a dedicated helping relationship, in which high levels of skill, sensitivity, self-knowledge and ethical conduct are required of the helper.
+In counselling, clients learn self-knowledge and become able to change through a dedicated helping relationship, in which high levels of skill, sensitivity, self knowledge and ethical conduct are required of the helper.
 In contrast to some of the longer-established helping professions, counselling, as taught in this program, places greater emphasis on the creation of a therapeutic environment for the client than on specific techniques or the application of particular theoretical models.
-This program is aimed specifically at graduates in any discipline who can demonstrate the personal qualities required for this demanding profession.
+Sequenced training in basic skills and concomitant self-awareness forms a major part of the first year of the program.
+Throughout, relevant theory is learned in direct relation to practice.
+This program is aimed specifically at graduates in psychology, social work or welfare work who are currently employed in counselling, and who wish to undertake a one year part-time program to broaden and deepen their existing skills and knowledge base.
+Students who wish to meet Professional Training Standards are advised to enrol in the Graduate Diploma in Counselling.